eslint/eslint/docs/rules/no-unreachable.md

 console.log("done");
 ```

-The following patterns are not considered problems (due to JavaScript function and variable hoisting):
+Examples of **correct** code for this rule, because of JavaScript function and variable hoisting:

 ```js
 /*eslint no-unreachable: 2*/